Sheng Shicai

 As ruler of Xinjiang, Sheng implemented his Soviet-inspired policies through his political program of Six Great Policies, adopted in December 1934.
 His rule was marked by his nationality policy which promoted national and religious equality and identity of various nationalities of Xinjiang.
 The province saw a process of modernization, but also the subordination of economic interests in Soviet favor.
 The Soviets had a monopoly over Xinjiang trade and exploited its rare materials and oil.
-In 1937, in parallel with the Soviet Great Purge, Sheng conducted a purge on his own, executing, torturing to death and imprisoning 100,000 people, the majority of which were Uyghurs.
+In 1937, in parallel with the Soviet Great Purge, Sheng conducted a purge on his own, executing, torturing to death and imprisoning 100,000 people.

-With the Soviets distracted by its war with Germany, Sheng approached the Chinese government in July 1942 and expelled the Soviet military and technical personnel.
+With the Soviets distracted by its war with Germany, Sheng approached the Nationalist Chinese government in July 1942 and expelled the Soviet military and technical personnel.
 However, he still maintained effective power over Xinjiang.
 In the meantime, the Soviets managed to hold off the Germans and the Japanese launched an extensive offensive against the Chinese, which led Sheng to try to change sides again by arresting the Kuomintang officials and invoking Soviet intervention for the second time in 1944.
 The Soviets ignored the request and the Chinese government removed him from the post naming him Minister of Agriculture and Forestry in August 1944.

 Sheng held the ministerial post by July 1945 and later worked as an adviser to Hu Zongnan and held a military post.
 He joined the rest of the Kuomintang in Taiwan after the defeat in the Chinese Civil War in 1949.
 In Taiwan, Sheng lived in a comfortable retirement and died in Taipei in 1970.